When available, the Online Course format is included with the hard copy, eBook, or audio book formats!

 This course discusses the symptoms, epidemiology, and differential diagnosis of how ADHD presents in adults, theories and developmental models of ADHD in adulthood, and the most recent evidence-based assessment and treatment modalities for working with this population.
 Specific strategies for working with adults with ADHD are presented.
 Case studies are included to assist in applying concepts to clinical practice.
 Upon completing this course, participants will have a greater awareness of the diagnostic considerations, treatment options, challenges to diagnosis and treatment, and issues of cultural competency when working with adults who have ADHD.

-Social Workers will receive 4 (Clinical Content) continuing education clock hours upon successfully completing this course.
-Accreditations
+- Social Workers will receive 4 (Clinical Content) continuing education clock hours upon successfully completing this course.
+Accreditation

 - Explain the symptoms, epidemiology, and differential diagnosis of attention-deficit/hyperactivity disorder (ADHD) in adults.